 Demystifying PCI: Myths and merchant responsibilities for secure credit card processing

-As a merchant, making sure your systems are compliant with the Payment Card Industry Data Security Standard (PCI-DSS) can be a daunting task.
+As a merchant, making sure your payment systems are compliant with the Payment Card Industry Data Security Standard (PCI-DSS) can be a daunting task.
 It’s a big responsibility, but you don’t have to go it alone.
-There are three common myths that merchants mistakenly believe that leave their systems vulnerable.
-Don’t make those same mistakes but, instead, take the time to fully understand your responsibility as a merchant to attain and maintain PCI compliance.
+There are three common myths that merchants mistakenly believe that leave their payment systems vulnerable.

 Myth #1: A single product will ensure my systems are PCI compliant.